flokoe/website/content/posts/mastering-acls-once-and-for-all/index.md

 But how can we manage the permissions of the owner group without changing the mask?
 Don't worry.
 You can change permissions for the owner group via the `group::` entry.

-Thanks to the fourth statement, we know that the mask's permissions can change and always equal the union of users, groups, etc.
+Thanks to the fourth statement, we know that the mask's permissions can change and always equal the union of named users, named groups, and the `group::` entry.

 To prevent the mask from recalculating on change, use `-n` option.

-The last statement lets us know, and this is important, that you can't grant more permissions than specified in the mask for users and group entries.
+The last statement lets us know, and this is important, that you can't grant more permissions than specified in the mask for named users, named groups, and `group::` entries.
 This restriction is what causes the so-called effective rights.

 For example, if we add the following ACL and mask: